 THE ARTIST

 Nina was born in Amstelveen, the Netherlands, and spent her formative years in Amsterdam.
-In 1994, she began her studies at the Gerrit Rietveld Academy, a renowned institution for Fine Arts and Design.
+In 1994, she began her studies at the Gerrit Rietveld Academy.
 Following her education, she made a deliberate commitment to "paint from life," seeking authenticity in both her subject matter and process.

 ARTIST STATEMENT